macbookandrew/youtube-live/README.md

 # YouTube Live

-Provides an `iframe` for YouTube live videos
+Provides an embed code to show your current YouTube Live broadcast on any other site.

 ## Setup